 We try to include curd (yogurt), fermented foods like idli and dosa, fruits, and fiber-rich veggies in their daily meals.
 Sometimes, when they’re recovering from antibiotics or falling sick often, I even ask the pediatrician about probiotics.
 These small steps, over time, help build a gut that’s not only strong but smarter — one that knows what to fight and what to let go.

-The Power of a Symptom Journal — When Moms Turn into Detectives
+The Power of a Symptom Journal — Tracking Seasonal Allergy Symptoms in Kids

 There was a time when my son kept getting a cough every few weeks, and I couldn’t figure out what was triggering it.
 That’s when I started keeping a simple symptom journal — just a notebook where I’d jot down what he ate, where he went, the weather, and how he was feeling each day.
 Over time, patterns started to emerge.
 I noticed certain foods made him more phlegmy, or how a dusty day at school always led to a runny nose the next morning.